Lovor01/makeiteasy-popup/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Bug fix where attached popups did not attach.

 = 1.1.2 =
 * Bug fix for setting same width of popup as attached element
 * Enhancement - choosing width same as attached element for any type of block opening